Jacaranda (album): Reception

 The Seattle Post-Intelligencer published a positive review that considered the album an "artistic and challenging achievement" and a "richly varied and multi-dimensional musical soundscape", with Rabin's guitar work as the album's main tour de force.
 Ian Patterson of All About Jazz gave the album a positive review, writing "an innovative, surprising recording, which merges contrasting musical styles quite seamlessly.
 Rabin's nuanced writing and enveloping arrangements are as notable as his sparkling playing which, whilst technically impressive, is primarily concerned with telling a story."
 Shawn Perry also wrote a positive review for Vintage Rock, describing the album as "a tapestry of textures, layers, disciplines and pure virtuosity".
 GuitarHoo praised Rabin highly, saying the album "solidifies his place as a musical legend" that highlights his ability to "go back and forth between styles, while making it all his own, in an easy to listen to way.
 "Anerley Road" was picked as a highlight of the record, "interweaving intricate melodies with piano and syncopated beats".
 Classic Rock Revisited wrote that with Jacaranda, Rabin "amazes listeners with his technique, versatility, virtuosity, and physical dexterity" with guitar picking styles comparable to Chet Atkins.
 Grant Moon gave the album three-and-a-half stars out of five in an article for Louder.
 He concluded: "Jacaranda leaves you feeling that the artist has really given of himself, and that perhaps you now know him a bit better – and how rare is that?"

 Speaking on the album, Rabin expected to receive criticism from it as it lacked a strong focus to a particular demographic, but felt it was a good thing as he likes and performs a variety of music styles.
 He also expressed a concern that much of his fan base were still attached to his past role as rock guitarist and singer, thus making Jacaranda a more unpopular album, though felt helpful they would follow him on his "creative journey".
 He went on to describe the project overall as "almost like a guilty pleasure" as there was no need to make a new album for money but for the love of doing it.

-Following its release, Rabin named Jacaranda as the best album of his career, and had begun work on a follow up that is to feature lead vocals.
+Following its release, Rabin named Jacaranda as the best album of his career, and began work on a follow up featuring lead vocals.
 Jon Anderson had listened to the album upon release and sent parts of it with his vocals added to the music.
 Rabin was surprised but flattered, and noted Anderson's interest in taking sections from Jacaranda and adapting it for the first album by Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman.